Bryan De La Cruz Player Props: Marlins vs. Diamondbacks

-Bryan De La Cruz -- 3-for-4 in his last game -- will be in action for the Miami Marlins against the Arizona Diamondbacks, with Ryne Nelson on the mound, on April 15 at 4:10 PM ET.
+After hitting .361 with a double, a home run, four walks and seven RBI in his past 10 games, Bryan De La Cruz and the Miami Marlins face the Arizona Diamondbacks (who will hand the ball to Zac Gallen) at 1:40 PM ET on Sunday.

-In his most recent appearance, he racked up three hits (going 3-for-4) against the Diamondbacks.
+In his last game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Bryan De La Cruz Game Info & Props vs. the Diamondbacks